fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 4. Nullability annotations/information is carefully suppressed and simplified in tooling (tooltips, FSI) to avoid extra information overload.
 5. F# users are typically concerned with this feature at the boundaries of their system so that they can flow non-null data into the inner parts of their system.
 6. The feature produces warnings by default, with different classes of warnings (nullable, non-nullable) offering opt-in/opt-out mechanisms.
 7. All existing F# projects compile with warnings turned off by default.
 Only new projects have warnings on by default.
-Compiling older F# code with newer F# code may opt-in the older F# code.
+Compiling older F# code with newer F# code does not opt-in the older F# code.
 8. F# non-nullness is reasonably "strong and trustworthy" today for F#-defined types and routine F# coding.
 This includes the explicit use of `option` types to represent the absence of information.
 No compile-time guarantees today will be "lowered" to account for this feature.
 9. The F# compiler will strive to provide flow analysis such that common null-check scenarios guarantee null-safety when working with nullable reference types.
 10. This feature is useful for F# in other contexts, such as interoperation with `string` in JavaScript via [Fable](http://fable.io/).